2i2c-org/infrastructure/docs/topic/billing/accounts.md

    management.

-Our automated systems for billing need to read from these 'exported' data sources, and we need to develop processes for making sure that we *do* have the billing data exports enabled correctly.
+Our automated systems for billing need to read from these 'exported' data sources, and we need to develop processes to make sure that we *do* have the billing data exports enabled correctly.